 Oresky & Associates, pllc. was recognized in the New York Law Journal and in New York Magazine “Top Verdicts & Settlements” during 2010, 2011, 2012, 2013 & 2014 in having some of the highest money awards in New York State for construction accident cases.

+You can read more about major crane collapses and the resulting settlements in our article here.
 Prior results do not guarantee a future similar outcome.